-- .1 be properly qualified by having been issued with a full practising certificate, by having satisfactorily completed the appropriate public access training, and by registering with the Bar Council (acting by the Bar Standards Board) as a public access practitioner; - .2 Removed from 1 February 2018. - .3 take such steps as are reasonably necessary to ensure that the client is able to make an informed decision about whether to apply for legal aid or whether to proceed with public access.
+- .1 be properly qualified by having been issued with a full practising certificate, by having satisfactorily completed the appropriate public access training, and by registering with the Bar Standards Board as a public access practitioner; - .2 Removed from 1 February 2018. - .3 take such steps as are reasonably necessary to ensure that the client is able to make an informed decision about whether to apply for legal aid or whether to proceed with public access.

-As a barrister with less than three years' standing who has completed the necessary training you must have a barrister who is a qualified person within Rule S22 and has registered with the Bar Council (acting by the Bar Standards Board) as a public access practitioner readily available to provide guidance to you.
+As a barrister with less than three years' standing who has completed the necessary training you must have a barrister who is a qualified person within Rule S22 and has registered with the Bar Standards Board as a public access practitioner readily available to provide guidance to you.